 The simple answer to this question is no – being a limited company means as a director, you are seen in the eyes of the law, as a separate legal entity.
-So, any company debts are not linked to your personal finances.
+So, any company debts are not linked to your personal finance and assets.
 This is one of the attractions of being a limited company, rather than an unlimited company or sole trader.

 But, there are some cases where this simple answer does not apply.